 Inspired by Down to Earth‘s natural raspberry cordial from scratch, I decided to try a reduced version of the recipe.
 I made a few mistakes with my first attempt.
-I didn’t strain the raspberries as Rhonda suggests, but I found it way too bitsy for my liking.
+I didn’t strain the raspberries as Rhonda suggests, but I found it way too seedy for my liking.
 I also accidentally forgot the lemon, but I knew as soon as I tasted it that it was what was missing.
-Incidentally I was pleasantly surprised to find that Creative Gourmet has an organic range of raspberries.
-Although they are all the way from Chile.
-Now I know how simple and delicious this is to make I’m sure to be trying it again soon.
+Incidentally, I was pleasantly surprised to find that Creative Gourmet has an organic range of raspberries.
+Now I know how simple and delicious this recipe is to make I’m sure to be trying it again soon.

 300g raspberries, frozen or fresh